52binge/52binge.blog.source/_posts/deeplearning-ai-Neural-Networks-and-Deep-Learning-week1.md

 mathjax: true
 ---

-1. 欢迎来到深度学习
-2. 什么是神经网络?
-3. 用神经网络进行监督学习.
-4. 为什么深度学习会兴起?
-5. 关于课程 & 课程资源
+1. Introduction to Deep Learning
+2. What is a Neural Network ?
+3. Why is Deep Learning taking off ?

 <!-- more -->